aaronvanston/react-flexa/README.md

 ### Responsive API using objects
 Props with a valid type of "object" enable you to set the value corresponding to a breakpoint.
 Including an object with keys matching that of the breakpoints will set the desired value on that particular breakpoint.

-For example, the object for setting a `Row` compoent setting `justifyContent` to "flex-start" on `sm` breakpoint, "center" on `md` breakpoint, and finally "flex-end" on `lg` breakpoint would look like:
+For example, the object for setting a `Row` component setting `justifyContent` to "flex-start" on `sm` breakpoint, "center" on `md` breakpoint, and finally "flex-end" on `lg` breakpoint would look like:

 ```js
 {